Beyond imposter syndrome: the self-worth wound holding businesswomen back

 I’m scared of failing, of making a fool of myself.

-I’m scared that my idea, or myself, won’t be good enough.
+I’m scared that my idea, or really, that I, won’t be good enough.

 I doubt that I can really do this.

-I have nothing original to say or contribute; it’s all been done before.
+I have nothing original to say or contribute; it’s all been said and done before.

 My story is not going to be inspiring for anyone.